liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 Software Development Kit (SDK), which is based on Apache Ant and can be used with any editor or Integrated Development Environment (IDE) you'd like.

-In this chapter we'll discuss both development tools:
+In this chapter we'll discuss both Liferay-specific development tools:

 - Liferay IDE